Christ-Mind-Teachings/cmi-acol/_dialog/chap11.md

 11.17 There is no truth inherent in the individual, separated self, but only illusion.
 Illusion can be described in many different ways that lead to many paths of seeking, but illusion can provide no place in which the seeking ends and the truth is found.

-11.18 Turn now not to your thoughts, but to the mind and heart joined in unity.
-In unity!
-Unity is where the heart and mind are joined.
+11.18 Turn now not to your thoughts, but to the mind and heart joined in unity. *In unity*!
+Unity is *where* the heart and mind are joined.
 Unity is the place from which the expression, the right-minded action of the elevated Self of form, arises.
 Unity is the Source of these words.
 So is it said.
 So is it the truth.